dentarg/auth0-blog/_posts/2017-10-24-chromedevsummit-summary-day-one.markdown

 **[Sam Dutton](https://twitter.com/sw12)** and **[Rowan Merewood](https://twitter.com/rowan_m)**gave a talk titled **Progressively improving e-commerce**.
 They mentioned that _$123 billion_ was spent on mobile e-commerce in 2016 in the US alone.
 They also highlighted that most purchases on mobile are now on the web but conversion rates are lower than on desktop.
 They talked about how to build a better landing and browsing pages, reduce login and checkout friction, and implement network-resilient, offline-enabled search.
 Their session can be [found on Youtube](https://www.youtube.com/watch?v=F2GRAYyTF9Y).

 **John Pallet** and **Francois Beaufort** talked about **Building a Modern Media Experience**.
-They higlighted best practices for building mobile web media.
+They highlighted best practices for building mobile web media.
 The best practices included how to pre-load your media assets, handle playback controls, autoplay and offline.
 Check out their [session on Youtube](https://www.youtube.com/watch?v=WRSEJCKu7zA).

 In between talks, there was a **Leadership Panel** that consisted of _Darin Fisher_, _Paris Tabriz_, _Grace Kloba_, _Thao Tran_, _Tal Oppenheimer_, _Matthew McNulty_, _Alex Komoroske_, and _Alex Russell._ Several brilliant questions were asked by the audience.
 Check out the [answers given by the panel to the audience](https://www.youtube.com/watch?v=TU8fy8PHAl0).